sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-publish-a-contract.md

 ## What is a Smart Contract Library?

-A smart contract library can provide functions which can be reused in many contracts.
+A smart contract library can provide methods which can be reused in many contracts.
 Developers can use existing libraries to reduce the cost of developing their own contracts.

 A smart contract library is different from a smart contract in these ways: